nielsenjared/nielsenjared.github.io/content/blog/analogy-learning-software-development/index.md

 ![Illustration of rubber duck lightbulb](./jarednielsen-solution-analogy-metaphor.png)

+How do we learn concepts that we can’t see, smell, taste, touch, or hear?
+Learning itself, especially software development, depends on analogy.

 _This article originally published in my weekly newsletter, [The Solution](https://mailchi.mp/f7da8a0d5542/the-solution-how-do-we-learn-abstract-concepts)._

+## Analogy and Learning

 How do we learn abstract concepts?